 There are three main types of accident only covers usually available:

 - Accident Total & Permanent Disability (ATPD) - pays a lump sum benefit if you are totally and permanently disabled as a result of an accident.
 There are different types of cover from any occupation or the higher grade own occupation category of claim, and even special definitions to help protect your non-working partner too.

 - Accident Income Protection (AIP) - pays up to 75% of your income per month (and can reimburse your employer’s super contributions too) if you’re working and totally or partially disabled as a result of an accident.

 - Accidental Death (AD) - pay a lump sum of money if you died from an unexpected and unintentional accident.

 Pro Tip: Only a small number of insurers offer this type of specialist cover.
 Like all specialist insurance cover, this is not suitable for a DIY approach or a simplified online comparison service.
 Get professional advice from the risk insurance specialists at Unusual Risks Insured.

 Questions people ask about Accident Only life insurances

-Take a look at some quick questions people ask about Accident Only protection insurance insurance.
+Take a look at some quick questions people ask about Accident Only protection insurance.

 What is it?

-Simply put, insurances to protect you from the unexpected.
+Simply put, insurance to protect you from the unexpected.